Is ESLinsider legit?

 I thought, at the time, that I had dodged a bullet.

 One of the first things which should have been a red flag was the need to pay the ESLinsider course fee via Western Union.
 Ian Leahy convinced me that this was how all TEFL schools arrange their course payments.
 He was very convincing, so I paid and waited, and waited, and waited.
 After a week of waiting, I got a reply to confirm that the payment went through.
 All I now had to do was create an account on his school website (https://www.course.eslinsider.com/) and I was good to go.

 I followed the instructions and created an account.
 I was pretty excited by this point to start the course that Ian Leahy had claimed was the “creme de la creme of Online TEFL courses” (his own words, not mine.)

 It was then that I realized the huge goof I had made.

 The course didn’t have any structure to it.
 It consisted mainly of random pages of video tutorials, with Ian Leahy taking center stage.
 The course contains very poor video quality.
 Two of the videos were actually inaudible, due to the sounds of the children shouting and screaming at the top of their lungs.

 No grammar was explained.
 Nothing like that.
-It was just a mashed up series of videos in which Ian Leahy is teaching lessons to children.
-Below each video there is a list of questions which you need to answer before you can gain access to the next low quality TEFL video.
+It was just a mashed-up series of videos in which Ian Leahy is teaching lessons to children.
+Below each video, there is a list of questions that you need to answer before you can gain access to the next low-quality TEFL video.

 When I wrote to ESLinsider to complain (I was polite about it) they replied that a refund “isn’t applicable” because I started the course.
 Had I paid via credit card, I would have been able to contact my bank for a chargeback claim.